isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-treatment-for-kittens/index.md

 The long-lasting effect (initiated by the products action formula) injected on the skin of your kitten can offer 6 weeks of continuous protection, Cheristin is suitable for kittens/cats age 8 weeks or more.
 Their weight should lay between 1.8 to 25 pounds.
 This product is available without permission  provided that you follow instructions during use.
 Cheristin is economical.
 You administer one dose for 1 to 3 months.
-*NB: Apply the product on the neck region  round the neck or between shoulder blades.�* The Good:
+*NB: Apply the product on the neck region  round the neck or between shoulder blades.*
+The Good:
 - Easier and convenient - point application.
 - Long last treatment effect  6 weeks.